 Both human and computer identification systems suffer from inherent weaknesses.
 A computer’s limited methods of identification and the structured method used to evaluate identity make it relatively straightforward for an individual to programmatically exploit these methods and fraudulently authenticate.
 These characteristics are also an advantage since a computer will always stick to the rules and enforce the identity requirements for an individual when identity systems are implemented properly.
 Computer weaknesses are commonly exploited through credential cracking, credential theft, and the exploitation of authentication system vulnerabilities.

-A variety of systems under the umbrella of Identity and Access Management (IAM) have been created to handle computer identity based on the scope and complexity of the need.
+A variety of systems under the umbrella of Identity and Access Management (IAM) has been created to handle computer identity based on the scope and complexity of the need.

 Mitigating human-based identity weaknesses